MohammadParsaTheFirst/HeadBall-Project-Game-C-SDL2/README.md

 11. **Background Music**: Adds an immersive audio experience to the game.

 ## Credits
-- Developed by Your Name
+- Developed by M.Parsa Dini & M.Parsa M.Sarmad.
 - Special thanks to the SDL2 community for their support and resources.
 """